milomedia/tilix/_drafts/tilix-partners-with-microsoft.md

 ## Grey Matter

 As a boutique consultancy, the best way for Tilix to engage with the Microsoft ecosystem is through a "wholesale partner".
 The perfect fit here is Grey Matter: the industry-leading B2B software solutions and services reseller.
-The firm has over 30 years of technical and business software know-how and provides an extensive selection of the best cloud, database, security, development and mapping platforms for software developers and IT professionals.
+The firm has over 30 years of technical and business software know-how and offers an extensive array of the best cloud, database, security, development and mapping platforms for software developers and IT professionals.

-Grey Matter focuses on building long-term partnerships with their customers by understanding their business priorities and objectives, and recommending the most cost-effective and relevant solution.
+Grey Matter focuses on building long-term partnerships with its customers by understanding their business priorities and objectives, and recommending the most cost-effective and relevant solution.

-Regarding Tilix, [Lisa Flemming](https://www.linkedin.com/in/lisa-flemming-2ba79517/), Account Manager, Grey Matter said:
+Regarding Tilix, Grey Matter Account Manager, [Lisa Flemming](https://www.linkedin.com/in/lisa-flemming-2ba79517/), said:

 _Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Morbi commodo, ipsum sed pharetra gravida, orci magna rhoncus neque, id pulvinar odio lorem non turpis.
 Nullam sit amet enim.
 Suspendisse id velit vitae ligula volutpat condimentum.
 Aliquam erat volutpat.
 Sed quis velit.
 Nulla facilisi.
 Nulla libero.
 Vivamus pharetra posuere sapien._